lious211/spring-cloud-start1/ReadMe.txt

 Run Spring Cloud Config Center Client (cloud-config-client1) To Call(Test) Global Spring Cloud Config Whether is avaiable.

 Step Seven
-Run Spring Cloud Zuul() To Register cloud-api-gateway To Eureka Server And To Call MicroService Provider , Limit some Invalid Request
+Run Spring Cloud Zuul() To Register cloud-api-gateway To Eureka Server And To Call Spring Cloud MicroService Provider , Limit some Invalid Request

 It is Finished.